Bad-Behaviour/badbehaviour/docs/UPGRADE.md

 0 */6 * * * php /path/to/badbehaviour/bin/update-ip-ranges.php
 ```

 **Status: experimental** — caching boundaries and timing issues to be resolved before graduating from experimental.
-See [README → Dynamic IP Range Feeds](README.md#dynamic-ip-range-feeds-experimental).
+Stale-cache fallback is automatic; if a feed fetch fails, the application uses the last-known good data.
+See [PERFORMANCE.md → Keep cloud ranges up to date](PERFORMANCE.md#keep-cloud-ranges-up-to-date).

 ### Rate Limiting